Information for Trainees

 The Structure of the Training Process

-The purpose of the Foundations year is to provide an introduction and overview of the entire content of the method – psychodrama, sociodrama, sociometry, role training and group work.
-Throughout the programme, participants attend experiential weekends to gain further experience in the method.
-At the end of the Foundations training, each trainee has a 15-minute consultation with his or her trainer to review role development, progress and abilities.
-This consultation is held within the scheduled training session.
-The Foundations programme commences with an opening event followed by training sessions and experiential weekends that are continued throughout the year.
+The purpose of the initial Foundations year is to provide an introduction and overview of the entire content of the method – psychodrama, sociodrama, sociometry, role training and group work.
+Throughout the programme, participants are encouraged to attend experiential weekends to gain further experience in the method.
+At the end of the Foundations training, each trainee has a 40-minute consultation with his or her trainers to review role development, progress, abilities and training goals.
+The Foundations programme commences with an opening weekend followed by various training sessions and experiential sessions that are continued throughout the year.
 All experiential weekends are included in the cost.
+There may be some additional stand alone workshops that are not incorporated in the overall cost that are optional.

 These provide for trainees and others to explore their social atom and to attend to personal development.